 Choosing destinations is one of your key decisions.
 Read about different research you can do to help you make your mind up.

-Enrol in the Study Abroad organisation on Minerva
+Begin your research!
+Enrol on the Study Abroad Minerva organisation

 2. Follow the brief enrolment instructions provided on that page.

 3. The organisation will then be listed under 'Organisations', which you can view by clicking on the 'Learn' tab.

 The year abroad is a very personal experience.
 Use the below questions to help you understand what you want to get out of it, which will help you decide what kind of institution and location would suit you.
 Here are some important points to consider when narrowing down your search:

 Traditional or Horizon year abroad?
 Find out more about the different Study Abroad programmes offered by the University of Leeds on our How does it fit with your degree page? and take a look at our partner universities on the Where Can I go? page to explore our destinations.

 Is your subject available?
 Unless you are planning to take a Horizon year abroad, this should be the first question you look to answer when researching a potential host university.
 If your subject is not taught, or is taught but not available to exchange students, you should not apply: it is your responsibility to check this.

 How important is academic standing?
 Leeds always aims to partner with universities of similar academic standing, so you will find that all of our partner universities have a good academic reputation.
 Some partner universities have also been selected because, despite lower rankings, they are particularly good in certain subject areas.

 Is the destination affordable on your budget?
 Use feedback forms and Leeds budgeting tool found on our 'Partner University Information Library' on our Minerva organisation and the information on our 'Calculating the costs of study abroad' web page for your research and determine whether you can realistically afford to spend a year in the destination you're considering applying for.